jivesoftware/jive-sdk/Readme.md

 # Jive Purposeful Places Framework
- Purposeful Places are a brand new integration framework for Jive that allows you to quickly and easily external activity streams and content from virtually any system.
+ Purposeful Places are a brand new integration framework for Jive that allows you to quickly and easily create external activity streams and content from virtually any system.
 Here's [a high level overview of Purposeful Places](https://github.com/jivesoftware/jive-sdk/blob/master/docs/overview.md).
 If you'd like to skip ahead, then jump right to the [Master Reference Doc](https://github.com/jivesoftware/jive-sdk/blob/master/docs/masterreferencedoc.md).
 Please make sure to post your feedback and comments in the [Jive Developer Community](https://community.jivesoftware.com/community/developer).

  This repository contains the node.js library to help you get started building purposeful places!